U.S. warns against crossing Mexico border illegally as Title 42 ends | Law-Order

 U.S. warns against crossing Mexico border illegally as Title 42 ends

+The number of people caught crossing the border illegally since Title 42 ended on Friday dropped sharply from highs last week, U.S. Department of Homeland Security (DHS) official Blas Nunez-Neto said on a call with reporters.
+The drop in apprehensions came as Biden implemented a higher standard for asylum applications at the border and has opened up new legal pathways for migrants abroad, and as countries further south stepped up border security, Nunez-Neto said.

-U.S. officials on Monday said there will be "tougher consequences" for migrants illegally crossing the Mexico border as U.S. President Joe Biden transitions away from COVID restrictions known as Title 42 that blocked many migrants from applying for asylum at the U.S.-Mexico border over the past three years.
-The number of migrants caught crossing the border illegally since Title 42 ended on Friday dropped sharply from highs last week, U.S. Department of Homeland Security (DHS) official Blas Nunez-Neto said on a call with reporters.
+U.S. officials on Monday said there will be "tougher consequences" for migrants illegally crossing the southern border as U.S. President Joe Biden transitions away from COVID restrictions known as Title 42 that allowed agents to quickly expel many migrants to Mexico over the past three years.
+The number of people caught crossing the border illegally since Title 42 ended on Friday dropped sharply from highs last week, U.S. Department of Homeland Security (DHS) official Blas Nunez-Neto said on a call with reporters.

-Some asylum officers have internally expressed concerns with the rapid rollout of the new asylum standard and said it undercuts the right to claim asylum under U.S. law and international treaties, as well as Biden's own campaign promises.
-Immigration advocates are suing in an effort to halt the new regulation.
 Last week, some migrants told Reuters they were rushing to the border to try to enter the country before the new asylum rules took effect.
 After Title 42 ended at midnight on Thursday, some asylum seekers said they were told by U.S. authorities they could not enter until they applied for an appointment on a new app known as CBP One.
+Biden, a Democrat seeking reelection in 2024, has grappled with record numbers of border crossings since he took office in 2021.
+Republicans fault him for rolling back some of the more restrictive policies of Republican former President Donald Trump, currently his party's frontrunner for the presidential nomination.

+Meanwhile, some Democrats and asylum officers have internally expressed concerns with the rapid rollout of Biden's new asylum standard and said it undercuts the right to claim asylum under U.S. law and international treaties, as well as Biden's own campaign promises.
+Immigration advocates are suing in an effort to halt the new regulation, which they say mirrors similar Trump policies blocked in court.
+U.S. border officials had cautioned for months that the end of Title 42 restrictions, in place since March 2020 at the start of the COVID pandemic, could lead to a rise in illegal crossings.
+Title 42 allowed U.S. authorities to expel migrants to Mexico or other countries without the chance to request U.S. asylum.

 The number of migrants caught crossing the U.S.-Mexico border illegally dropped to an average of 5,000 per day since Title 42 ended, down from daily highs of over 10,000 last week, Nunez-Neto said, cautioning that the situation "is very fluid."
 "This is a continuously evolving situation that we are monitoring in real time," he said.